Corregidor

 Corregidor (Fort Mills) is the largest of the islands that formed the harbor defenses of Manila Bay, together with El Fraile Island (Fort Drum), Caballo Island (Fort Hughes), and Carabao Island (Fort Frank), which were all fortified during the American colonial period.
 The island was also the site of a small military airfield, as part of the defense.

 During World War II, Corregidor played an important role during the invasion and liberation of the Philippines from the Imperial Japanese Army.
-The island was heavily bombarded during the later part of the war, where the ruins serve as a military memorial to American, Filipino, and Japanese soldiers who served and lost their lives on the battlefield.
-Corregidor is one of the most important historic and tourist sites in the country.
+The island was heavily bombarded during the later part of the war, and the ruins serve as a military memorial to American, Filipino, and Japanese soldiers who served and lost their lives on the battlefield.
+Corregidor is both a major historical site and one of the busiest tourist attractions in the Philippines.

 Geography

 Despite being located nearer to the southern coast of Bataan, Corregidor and the other fortified islands of Manila Bay fall under the jurisdiction of the City of Cavite.
 Corregidor, also known as "The Rock" for its rocky landscape and the heavy fortifications, along with Caballo Island, about 1.7 km south, divide the entrance of Manila Bay into the North and South Channel.

 The tadpole-shaped island, with its tail running eastward, is about 6.5 km long, about 2.0 km wide at its widest with a total land area of about 900 ha.
 The highest elevation is at 180 m on the Topside.
 The island is divided into four sections: